Limited Edition Photography Prints

 How To Limit Today’s Prints

 There is only one way to limit a print today.
-After the predetermined limit is reached the artist must never ever print it again, forever!
-I simply can not believe an artists would destroy his or her work for this self imposed limitation that guarantees a truly limited edition.
+After the predetermined limit is reached, the artist must never ever print it again, forever!
+I simply can not believe an artist would destroy his or her work for this self-imposed limitation that guarantees a truly limited edition.
 I admit, I am skeptical by nature, but I have tested my skepticism.
 Not long ago I participated in a conversation in an online photography forum of photographers, many making their living selling their work.
-The subject brought up was, limited editions and whether most photographers offered them or recommended other photographers offer them.
-What I soon found out was mentioned in the opening paragraph of this essay.
-Those who offer limited editions get very upset when anyone suggested it is simply a ploy to charge higher prices.
-My theory was confirmed when I suggested that if a photograph was truly intended to be limited to a specific number of prints the artist/creator should destroy the negative or digital file when the number of editions were reached.
+The subject brought up was limited editions and whether most photographers offered them or recommended that other photographers offer them.
+What I soon found out is mentioned in the opening paragraph of this essay.
+Those who offer limited editions get very upset when anyone suggests it is simply a ploy to charge higher prices.
+My theory was confirmed when I suggested that if a photograph was truly intended to be limited to a specific number of prints, the artist/creator should destroy the negative or digital file when the number of editions was reached.
 Thus guaranteeing no more prints could ever be made of that image.
-Side Note: we all are very aware many copies of a digital files can be made quickly and easily.
+Side Note: We are all very aware that many copies of a digital file can be made quickly and easily.
 When I suggested this, one would have thought I had just suggested setting your hair on fire.
 Folks thought that was a stupid and completely unnecessary thing to do.
-Some even admitted, and this is what verified my theory, that just because they sold print “A” as a limited edition print did not mean they couldn’t print it for other uses such as for publications, calendars, cards etc. Okay, a 5×7 inch note card is not the same thing as a 16×20 inch print, I get it.
+Some even admitted, and this is what verified my theory, that just because they sold print “A” as a limited edition print did not mean they couldn’t print it for other uses, such as for publications, calendars, cards, etc. Okay, a 5×7-inch note card is not the same thing as a 16×20-inch print, I get it.
 But what are we attempting to justify here?
 The number of prints of print “A” that exist in the world, or the price we charge for it?
 This needs to be understood, even agreed upon by both the creator and the future owners of print “A”.
 I really thought my eyes were going to roll completely around in my head when I read these comments.
 So, some artists, maybe many, who offer “limited” prints think it’s perfectly fine to keep printing it for other purposes after the limit is reached.
 How is that limiting the print?
 How does that guarantee a finite number of prints?
 We all know, whether we admit it or not, it does not make any such guarantee and in fact makes such guarantees meaningless.

 Ethics